feihe/feihe.github.io/index.md

 ### <font color=green>News</font>

+- Nov 16, 2021: Our paper, titled \"Interference Relation-Guided SMT Solving for Multi-Threaded Program Verification \", was accepted by PPoPP 2022.

-- Apr 9, 2021: Our paper, titled \"Satisfiability Modulo Ordering Consistency Theory for Multi-Threaded Program Verification\", was accepted by PLDI 2021!
+- Apr 9, 2021: \"Satisfiability Modulo Ordering Consistency Theory for Multi-Threaded Program Verification\", was accepted by PLDI 2021.

 - Dec 26, 2020: \"Leveraging Control Flow Knowledge in SMT Solving of Program Verification\" was accepted by ACM TOSEM.